SMTG-Bham/doped/docs/Tips.rst

-typically such lower-symmetry materials exhibit higher rates of energy-lowering defect reconstructions (e.g. `4-electron negative-U centres in Sb₂Se₃ <https://doi.org/10.1103/PhysRevB.108.134102>`_, `vacancies in low-dimensional chalcogenides <https://arxiv.org/abs/2401.12127>`_ etc), as a result of having more complex energy landscapes.
+typically such lower-symmetry materials exhibit higher rates of energy-lowering defect reconstructions (e.g. `4-electron negative-U centres in Sb₂Se₃ <https://doi.org/10.1103/PhysRevB.108.134102>`_, `vacancies in low-dimensional chalcogenides <https://arxiv.org/abs/2401.12127>`_ etc), as a result of having more complex energy landscapes, and so use of structure-searching strategies like `ShakeNBreak <https://shakenbreak.readthedocs.io>`__ can be particularly important.

 Another is that often the application of charge correction schemes to supercell calculations with layered materials may require some fine-tuning for converged results.
 To illustrate, for Sb₂Si₂Te₆ (